peterdell/atariwiki/content/Create_a_BIN_file_out_of_a_HEX_file/index.md

+---
+title: Create a BIN file out of a HEX file
+---
 # create a BIN file out of a HEX file
 This is an example on how to do it with Mac OS X in the app Terminal: